-Course Code: J170 Contact: Miss E Dutton Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment
+Course Code: J170 Contact: Ms E Dutton Exam/Controlled Assessment %: 40% Practical Exam 60% Portfolio

 Are you interested in starting a career within the creative industry?
-Are you keen to develop your practical skills in the exciting field of design, preparing you for industry or higher education?
-Do you dream of being a fashion or product designer?
-Are you always looking at the next trends and catwalk shows?
+Are you keen to develop your practical skills in the exciting field of art and design, preparing you for industry or higher education?
+Do you dream of being an artist, architect or graphic designer?
+Are you always doodling, wanting to produce more detailed artwork?

-Through a combination of practical and theory activities you will acquire a range of practical and creative skills through a design and make project to prepare you for Britain's expanding design industry.
-You will explore materials, techniques and processes and be challenged to achieve a high level of skill by passionate teachers of design.
-You will also learn core content looking at materials such as metals, papers and boards, polymers, systems, textiles and timbers, encouraging you to create innovative multi-material products.
+Through a combination of practical and theory activities you will acquire a range of creative skills.
+You will complete two Art projects which explore multi disciplines to prepare you for Britain's expanding design industry.
+In your projects you will use various materials, techniques and processes and be challenged to achieve a high level of skill by passionate teachers of design.
+Some of the workshops we complete in lessons are: tonal and colour pencil drawing, paint application, photography, three-dimensional design, digital design and much more.
 Throughout the course there may be opportunities to visit national galleries, museums and shows including in London and Birmingham.

-Unit 1 (60% of the qualification)
+• Unit 1 (60% of the qualification)